 Have you ever had someone rip the heart out of you, and they didn't realize what they had done?

 It might have been a look, it might have been a word, it might have been an action.
-But all of a sudden you found yourself lost at sea, with your mainsail ripped to shreds, feeling damaged and rudderless.
+But suddenly you found yourself lost at sea.
+Your mainsail ripped to shreds, feeling damaged and rudderless.

-On the flip side have you ever had someone make a comment, or touch you in a particular way that turned your world inside out and set you on a new journey, a new destination that enabled you to step into, and use more of your potential?
+On the flip side, have you ever had someone make a comment, or touch you in a particular way that turned your world inside out in a great way?
+They set you on a new journey, a new destination that enabled you to step into, and use more of your potential?

-For someone like you, a High Performance Leader, a person who wants to have an impact in the world, there is never a trivial comment, an insignificant look, a passing glance.
-What you say and do can have a long and profound impact on another person.
+Because you are a High-Performance Leader, a person who wants to have an impact in the world, there is never a small comment, an insignificant look, a passing glance.
+What you say and do can have a long and profound impact on others.

-I remember my sister telling me one time, about a comment I had said to her, that had caused her for years to feel insignificant and powerless.
+I remember my sister telling me about a conversation we had, that had caused her for years to feel insignificant and powerless.
 A conversation I don't even remember!

 However, having said that ...

-Wouldn't you like to feel, that the emotional wake you leave behind, is one that inspires and ignites rather than deflates and demoralizes?
+Wouldn't you like the emotional wake you leave behind, to be one that inspires and ignites; rather than deflates and demoralizes?

 Do I get it right every time?
-Heck no. If only I was perfect
+Heck no. If only I were perfect.

 I still at times find myself haranguing Connor (my daughter) about something, or giving her that look, (You know the one that says ...'you're a mess-up').
-But, as often as I can (and those moments do come more regularly) I use the moment of choice.
+But, as often as I can (and those moments do come more regularly) I use the moment of choice concept.

-It is in the moment of choice that I have the opportunity to decide - keep going down this path - hectoring, judging and misaligned with my true self - how will that make me and Connor feel?
+It is in the moment of choice that I have the opportunity to decide.
+Do I keep going down this path - hectoring, judging and misaligned with my true self?
+How will that make me and Connor feel?

-Or do I make the choice to realign, tune into my source energy and be an uplifter an inspirer, a person and Mother who leaves an emotional wake that creates a story that enhances her and me?
+Or, do I make a choice to realign, tune into my Power Source and be an uplifter an inspirer?
+To be a person and Mother who leaves an emotional wake that creates a story that enhances her and me?

-You see by being deliberate about the vibe you are sending, making the decision that you are an uplifter, that your intent in every interaction is to leave an emotional wake that buoys not drowns, you give yourself every chance to get it right ... more often than not.
+Be deliberate about the vibe you are sending.
+Make the decision that you are an uplifter.
+That your intent in every interaction is to leave an emotional wake that buoys not drowns.

 So, what emotional wake are you leaving behind?
-Use the moment of choice to be who you are meant to be - an uplifter and an inspiration to others ... a leader who is making a positive dent in the universe.
+Use the moment of choice to be who you are meant to be.
+An uplifter and an inspiration to others.
+A leader who is making a positive dent in the universe.
 A leader, like Rick, who is a 'rockstar' in your industry